 Here I will tell you when Mensa first started and how you could become a member.

-Though having a Latin name, Mensa was only formed in 1946 in Lincoln College Oxford by Roland Berrill, a barrister from Australia, and Dr Lancelot Ware, who was both a scientist and a lawyer.
+Though having a Latin name, Mensa was only formed in 1946 in Lincoln College Oxford by Roland Berrill, a barrister from Australia, and Dr. Lancelot Ware, who was both a scientist and a lawyer.
 Their only original conditions were that the Mensa was to remain a non-political organization and that there were to be no social or sexist barriers.
 Mensa was to be accessible to anyone who was sufficiently intelligent.

-The constitution of Mensa states their aim is "to identify and to foster human intelligence for the benefit of humanity; to encourage research into the nature, characteristics, and uses of intelligence; and to provide a stimulating intellectual and social environment for its members."
+The constitution of Mensa states their aim is "to identify and to foster human intelligence for the benefit of humanity; to encourage research into nature, characteristics, and uses of intelligence; and to provide a stimulating intellectual and social environment for its members."

 Mensa itself is now made up of many international divisions of the organization.
 Interestingly it was the USA who was the first country to have a satellite organization of Mensa officially recognized.
-Today Mensa has over a hundred thousand members and there are 50 international satellite organizations.
+Today Mensa has over a hundred thousand members, and there are 50 international satellite organizations.

 We find value in differences between learning, interpreting and overall opinions.
 Please share your thoughts freely about this topic, but always remain respectful.
+You can preview and edit on the next page before your submission is sent in.
+You will also be informed about this site's privacy policies.
 Thank you for your contribution.